If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - You should also take a bath soon after.

-First Aid for Oxalic Acid Poisoning
+Immediate First Aid Responses for Oxalic Acid Exposure

 If you come into contact with oxalic acid during beehive treatment, douse the area with a lot of water.
 Take off any contaminated clothing immediately too.
 Having some baking soda dissolved in water nearby is useful.
 Baking soda neutralizes the oxalic acid very fast.
 If you ingest it, take milk immediately or large amounts of water.
 Do not induce vomiting after swallowing oxalic acid.
 When oxalic acid is inhaled, move to an area where there is fresh air immediately.
-Do not attempt mouth to mouth resuscitation.
+Do not attempt mouth-to-mouth resuscitation.

 These are however only first aid measures.
 You should seek medical attention immediately and inform the healthcare provider that you have oxalic acid poisoning.
-Your health prognosis after coming into contact or swallowing oxalic acid depends on:
+Your health prognosis after coming into contact with or swallowing oxalic acid depends on:

 - How much acid you swallowed